 Biomass-based combined heat and power (CHP) plant

 The plant was officially inaugurated in March 2015 by Scottish Minister for Business, Energy and Tourism Fergus Ewing, although it has been generating power since February 2014.
-It replaces the existing coal-fired power plant at the paper mill site, and required an investment of approximately £200m.
-RWE, the owner and operator, officially took over the site in November 2010.
+It replaces the existing coal-fired power plant at the paper mill site and required an investment of approximately £200m.
+As the owner and operator, RWE officially took over the site in November 2010.

 The project created more than 600 jobs during construction and 40 permanent positions.

 With the backing of Scotland’s then First Minister Alex Salmond, the project received support of £8.1m from the Scottish Government’s Regional Selective Assistance (RSA) grant.

 The RSA grant encourages investment and provides financial support to new as well as existing businesses of all sizes that can create or safeguard jobs in designated areas of Scotland.